-Zimbabwe is well known for Cape buffalo hunting.
+When it comes to hunts, Cape buffalo hunting in Zimbabwe is high on the list.
 You will not be disappointed when hunting the animal that is known as “The Black Death”.
 Beware – they are wild and dangerous to all who challenge them.

 Table of Contents

 Hunting African buffalo is the most popular of all the dangerous game hunting in Africa.

 The Cape buffalo is considered by many to be the most dangerous of all of the Big Five.
 Hence the nickname “The Black Death”.